-In an eight day ceremony, girls cut reeds and present them to the queen mother and then dance.
-It is done in late August or early September.
+In an eight day ceremony, girls cut reeds and present them to the Queen Mother and then dance.
+This ceremony takes place around late August to early September.
 Only childless, unmarried girls can take part.

 The aims of the ceremony are to:

 - provide tribute labour for the Queen mother

 - produce solidarity by working together.

 The royal family appoints a commoner maiden to be “Indvuna” (captain) of the girls and she announces over the national radio dates of the ceremony.
 She will be an expert dancer and knowledgeable on royal protocol.
 One of the King’s daughters will be her counterpart.

 Day 1: The girls gather at the Queen Mothers palace (royal capital), at Ludzidzini, Lobamba.
 They come in groups from the about 350 or so chiefdoms and are registered for security and logistics.
 They are supervised by men, usually four, appointed by each chief.
 They sleep in the huts of relatives in the royal villages, big marquees and tents.

 Day 2: The girls are separated into two groups, the older (about 14 to 22 years) and the younger (about 8 to 13).
 In the afternoon, they march, in their local groups, to the reed-beds, with their supervisors.
 The older girls often go to Mphisi Farm (about 40 kilometres) while the younger girls usually go to Bhamsakhe near Malkerns (about 10 kilometres).
 The girls reach the vicinity of the reeds in darkness, and sleep in tents.
 Formerly the local people would have accommodated them in their homesteads.